aarranz-stratio/arangodb-mesos-framework/README.md

     primary server, but not its own master.
 This is often sensible for a good distribution but not always.
 Note that if you have only one DBServer, then you must set this option to "false".

+  - `ARANGODB_IMAGE`, overriding `--arangodb_image`:

+    This string value contains the name of the docker image used to deploy the ArangoDB tasks.

 The HTTP/REST API
 -----------------